UM BWMC Community Benefit

-To be officially recognized as a community benefit under current Maryland law, an activity must be intended to address community needs and priorities primarily through disease prevention and improvement and improvement of health status, including:
+Community benefit includes activities that are intended to address community needs and priorities primarily through disease prevention and improvement of health status, including:

 - Health services provided to vulnerable or underserved populations